teppolap/ecommercesite/README.md

 # E-Commerce Site

+This is still a ONGOING project and will be developed further.

 A full-stack e-commerce web application built with modern technologies to provide users with a seamless shopping experience.

 ## Features